pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```js
 threeGreenBars = sum(greenBar ?
 1 : 0, 3) == 3
 ```
 which produces a value of `1` every time the `greenBar` boolean variable is true, and adds the number of those values for the last 3 bars.
-When that sum equals `3`, `threeGreenBars` is true.
+When that rolling sum equals `3`, `threeGreenBars` is true.
 > Note that the variable name `3GreenBars` would have caused a compilation error.
 It is not legal in Pine as it begins with a digit.

 If you need to define up and down bars, then make sure one of those definitions allows for the case where the `open` and `close` are equal: